Microsoft Teams’ pricing explained

 Microsoft Teams’ alternative: Pumble — for all your communication and collaboration needs

-Microsoft Teams’ is an undeniably comprehensive tool.
+Microsoft Teams is an undeniably comprehensive tool.
 However, more features don’t always mean a better tool.

-What’s more, with such pricey plans, MS Teams might leave you looking for a more affordable alternative.
+Moreover, with such pricey plans, MS Teams might leave you looking for a more affordable alternative.

 With budget-friendly prices, competitive features, and a mission of continuous improvement, Pumble is the next big thing on the market.

 Give your team a chance to show you how well they can collaborate with the right tool.
-Try Pumble for free today!

 Create FREE Account